SkinnyPigeon/mvst-challenge/README.md

 npm test
 ```

-If prompted you call select the option to run all tests by pressing:
+If prompted you can select the option to run all tests by pressing:

 ```bash
 a